sandialabs/Arcus/README.md

 ### Converters

-The _Converters_ package is a package of static utility classes for converting one type into another type
+The _Converters_ package is a package of static utility classes for converting one type into another type.

 #### `IPAddressConverters`

-Static utility class containing conversion methods for converting `IPAddress` objects into something else
+Static utility class containing conversion methods for converting `IPAddress` objects into something else.

 ### Math

-The _Math_ package is a package of static utility classes for doing computational mathematics on objects
+The _Math_ package is a package of static utility classes for doing computational mathematics on objects.

 #### `IPAddressMath`